-> Lapse Risk
+› Lapse Risk

-Defined as the change in liabilities due to actual exit rates differing from expected exit rates.
+The change in liabilities due to actual exit rates differing from expected exit rates.
 Exits can happen from either the partial or full surrender of a policy.
-This also includes the risk of a catastrophic event resulting in a mass lapse of policies;
+This also includes the risk of a catastrophic event resulting in a mass lapse of policies.